Snepsts/DataCommsFTPClient/readme.md

 yourself.

-NOTE: This project was designed to be used in conjunction with the DataCommsChatServer project, so you'll want to have that too.
+NOTE: This project was designed to be used in conjunction with the DataCommsEchoChatServer project, so you'll want to have that too.
 You'll also want to run this after running that one.

 ### Running